 Concussions and other types of head and neck trauma can also cause vestibular dysfunction.
 Many athletes who sustain these types of injuries can experience symptoms of dizziness and lightheadedness as part of post-concussion syndrome, and are often referred to a vestibular therapist for treatment.
 Additionally, vestibular therapists can help athletes reduce their concussion risk, by developing personalized programs to manage any preexisting coordination and balance conditions.

 Some vestibular disorders are temporary and can be cured, or they’ll go away on their own.
 Others are incurable but can be treated and managed with vestibular therapy.
 Individuals diagnosed with Benign Paroxysmal Positional Vertigo (BPPV), Meniere’s Disease, neuritis, labyrinthitis, or vestibular hypofunction, may often get referred to a vestibular therapist for treatment of the condition, and/or management of the symptoms.

 If you are experiencing dizziness, imbalance or nausea our physical therapists will customize a vestibular physical therapy rehabilitation plan just for you.
 We will work in an effective way to get you back on your feet, focused on your wellness before, during and after therapy.

-Below are the insurances we participate with throughout our network of physical therapy clinics*.
-Find your particular provider below based on your area. * These listings are not a guarantee of benefits.
-Patient eligibility and benefits to be verified prior to services rendered. *CLICK TO EXPAND REGIONS
+Below is a condensed list of insurances we participate with throughout our network of physical therapy clinics.
+Find your particular provider below based on your area.
+For a complete listing of all insurance providers and individual plans by name: CLICK HERE FOR OUR FULL INSURANCE PAGE.

 Empire BCBS (Individual Providers In Network – NY)